fedorareis/SAA-App/README.md

 4. If all else fails, please contact the project maintainer at kpidding@calpoly.edu.

 ### Section 6: Test Case Documentation
 Below is an example Test Case from the application.
-Test cases are a standard xml document.
+Test cases are a standard XML document.
 More examples of test cases can be found under ```resources/testCases```.

     <test name="Two Planes Crossing"
       description="The two planes approach each other, but remain seperate correlations"